-My various roles and responsibilities at the North London Forensic Service over the more than twenty years I have been there have included:
+My various roles and responsibilities at the North London Forensic Service have varied over the more than twenty-two years I have been a consultant there and have included:

-- Chair of the referrals, bed management admissions and discharge panels for the whole service (for over twenty years). - Care of inpatients of the service, as head of a multi-disciplinary team, in both medium secure and low secure parts of the service. - Assessments of patients referred by diverse agencies including general psychiatric services, psychiatric intensive care services, the Probation Service, the police, the courts, Social Services, the Crown Prosecution Service and solicitors. - Medical lead for Serious Untoward Incident (SUI investigation) and Safety Huddle panels for the forensic directorate. - Supervision and teaching in the unit and allied services, supervision and appraisal of junior doctors. - Participation in and organisation of academic activities, audit, management and Clinical Governance activities in the unit and the Trust.
+- Chair of the referrals, bed management admissions and discharge panels for the whole service (for over twenty years). - Care of inpatients of the service, as head of a multi-disciplinary team, in both the medium secure and low secure parts of the service. - Assessments of patients referred by diverse agencies including general psychiatric services, psychiatric intensive care services, the Probation Service, the police, the courts, Social Services, the Crown Prosecution Service and solicitors. - Acting as lead clinical investigator for the Trust in Serious Incident Investigations (including Board-Level investigations) and in formal complaints and grievance procedures. - Medical lead on Serious Untoward Incident (SUI investigation) panel and Safety Huddle panels for the forensic directorate for several years. - Supervision and teaching in the unit and allied services, supervision and appraisal of junior doctors, mentoring of colleagues.

+• Participation in and organisation of academic activities, audit, management and Clinical Governance activities in the unit and the Trust.